datanav/docs/self-hosted.rst

 Migrate an old installation to use the sesam-agent
 ==================================================

 Be sure to back up your data before proceeding.
-Before Install the Agent section you must make sure you have done the following:
+Before :ref:`Install the Agent <self_hosted_install_the_agent>` section you must make sure you have done the following:

-- Stop and remove all running containers
+- Stop and remove all running containers.

-- Copy or move the current store folder and license to the location configured under "File structure"
+- Copy or move the current store folder and license to the location configured under :ref:`File structure <self_hosted_file_structure>`.